-Configure Daylight Saving Dates,
+Configure Daylight Saving Dates

-Daylight Saving time starts in the most parts of the United States on the second Sunday of March.
+Daylight Saving time starts in most parts of the United States on the second Sunday of March.
 Each time zone in the United States starts Daylight Saving time at 2 A.M.
-Thus, in the United States you must use March, Second, Sunday, at 2:00 A.M.
+Thus, for the United States you should select March, Second, Sunday, at 2:00 A.M for the Start.